csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 In contrast, in a **heterogeneous distributed database**, different sites may use different schemas, and different database-management system software.
 The sites may not be aware of one another, and they may provide only limited facilities for cooperation in transaction processing.
 The differences in schemas are often a major problem for query processing, while the divergence in software becomes a hindrance for processing transactions that access multiple sites.

 In this chapter, we concentrate on homogeneous distributed databases.
-How- ever, in Section 19.8 we briefly discuss issues in heterogeneous distributed database systems.
+However, in Section 19.8 we briefly discuss issues in heterogeneous distributed database systems.

 ## 19.2 Distributed Data Storage